8sevenCentral/christiant.is-a.dev/README.md

 ***

 ### 💡 Other Stuff
 I interned at [DIY Recording Equipment](https://www.diyrecordingequipment.com) early on in my career, as well as interning and eventually becoming an assistant recording engineer at several music studios in NYC, NJ, and Philadelphia before moving to Rochester to get my masters.
-I also briefly worked as a front-of-house assistant engineer at a live music venue.
-I've also done a lot of other odd jobs like delivering wedding cakes, Lyft driver, UPS package assistant, sushi waiter, and several audio/video recording and editing gigs.
+Notably, I worked at [The Headroom Studios](https://headroom.studio) in Philadelphia, which cultivated bands like [Hop Along](https://hopalongtheband.com), [Algernon Cadwallader](http://www.algernoncadwallader.com), [Modern Baseball](https://modernbaseballpa.com), [Remo Drive](https://www.remodriveband.com), [Joyce Manor](https://www.joyce-manor.com), and [Alex G](https://sandyalexg.com).
+I also worked at Rough Magic Studios at The End in NYC, where I set up recording sessions and mic placements for artists such as [Mos Def](https://yasiinbey.bandcamp.com) and [Talib Kweli](https://www.talibkweli.com), and rented practice spaces to artists like [Four Tet](https://www.fourtet.net).

+I have also attended trade shows and expos as a vendor for [NAMM (National Association of Music Merchants)](https://www.namm.org), and the [Brooklyn Stompbox and Synth Expo](https://delicious-audio.com).

 I was also a member at [NextFAB studio](https://nextfab.com) in Philadelphia, where I earned certifications in:
 *   Bridgeport Milling